 The thrill of adventure is deeply embedded in our in our DNA and incredibly, when we act on it, we experience exhilaration on a grand scale.
 And when we do it with loved ones, we feel an even greater level of elation.

 Adventure gives us a purpose which motivates us all to embrace new habits.
 Any kind of adventure in nature will do the trick, but the bigger and scarier, the better.

 It’s not just the adventure that motivates us.
 It’s the connections, the people, the love.

-Next year I’ll be sixty.
+This year, I’ll be 61.
 By all accounts, this should make me glum.
-But the thought of becoming a sexagenarian is one of the most inspiring milestones I’ve ever faced.
+But the thought of being a sexagenarian is one of the most inspiring milestones I’ve ever faced.
 I feel like I’ve got one last chance to really make a real difference.
 But to do that, I need to be a smarter, fitter, stronger, happier me.

 So, I’ve started dreaming.
-My dream is to climb The Matterhorn, a stunning mountain in the Swiss Alps.
+My dream - COVID-permitting - is to climb The Matterhorn, a stunning mountain in the Swiss Alps.
 This already scares me silly, but it also gives me an awesome excuse to play with my gorgeous climbing buddies and get smarter, fitter, stronger and happier.